How to analyze landing pages: the four signals beyond bounce rate

 pages (6.7%)

 Both metrics agree.
 These are pages that genuinely need work.
-Bounce rate alone would have caught them, just like engagement alone would have.
+Bounce rate alone would've caught them, just like engagement alone would've.

 Low bounce, high engagement